mkner/robo-time/docs/examples.rst

 SystemClock get its system time from the underlying Linux system and its local timezone settings.

-In this example, the floating point sync between the WorldClock and the SystemClock is to the tenth of a second or about 100 milliseconds but no further.
-In general, the UTC/NTP system can be repeatedly accurate within millisecond ranges.
-This is a limitation of the NTP/UTC global internet sync system.
+In this example, the floating point sync between the WorldClock and the SystemClock is to the 1/10 second or about 100 milliseconds but no further.
+This is a limitation of the NTP/UTC global internet sync system and the current test environment.
+In general, the NTP/UTC system can be repeatedly accurate within millisecond ranges.
 For many purposes it is accurate enough and is widely used as a standard globally.

 .. code-block:: python